 The Magic of Theatre

-Ruth Eckerd Hall offers a wide variety of entertainment but one in particular holds a unique interest for me – live theatre.
+Ruth Eckerd Hall offers a wide variety of entertainment but one in particular holds a unique interest – live theatre.
 I have been performing on the theatrical stage from the age of nine and I’ve had the chance to participate in all aspects of the theatre: actor, director, and stage manager among others.

 Seeing a live stage performance is always a magical experience for me that fills me with emotion as I sit in a darkened theatre